e-conomic/mergebot/README.md

 # Mergebot config

 Below is a sample workflow that uses Mergebot.
-Notice we recommend checking whether the check_suite was triggered by Dependabot and it finished successfully.
-This is not necessary, as the action will check this also, but it saves a few seconds from the runtime

 Mergebot only supports the check_suite trigger, ensuring it only runs after all the other checks

     name: Dependabot auto merge